Appeals Attorney in Milwaukee

 Here are important steps you can consider after a conviction:

-• Avoid discussing details of your case on recorded jail calls or social media, since those statements can be used or misinterpreted later.
+- Avoid sharing details of your case on recorded jail calls or social media, since those statements can be used or misinterpreted later.

-• Write down your concerns about the trial, such as rulings that felt unfair or things that were not explained to you.
+- Write down concerns about the trial, such as rulings that felt unfair or things that were not explained to you.

 Families often take the lead in reaching out to our firm, especially when a loved one is in jail or prison.
 We speak with them about the conviction, sentencing, and any deadlines that may already be approaching.
 During an initial consultation, we explain how we review cases, what information we need, and what the next steps would be if we move forward together.
 Our goal is to help you understand your options so you can decide how to proceed with confidence.